Resources

 What is Clinical Governance?

-AICG embraces the mantra "I am responsible" when it comes to clinical governance.
+AICG embraces the mantra "I take responsibility" when it comes to clinical governance.
 This reflects a culture where everyone in the organisation—whether directly or indirectly involved in resident care—takes personal ownership of their role in ensuring the well-being and safety of every resident.

 This story is a great example of how ownership is compromised when responsibility is diffused among multiple individuals.